 Student conduct that occurs off university property is subject to UC Merced Standards of Conduct where it 1) adversely affects the health, safety, or security of any member of the university community, or the mission of the university, or 2) involves academic work or any records, or documents of the university.

-"Informal disposition" means resolution without a formal fact-finding hearing, usually by agreement between the student and OSRR.
+"Administrative Resolution" means resolution without a formal fact-finding hearing, usually by agreement between the student and OSRR.
 It may also be a result of unilateral disciplinary action if a student fails to participate in the disciplinary process, or when a sanction is imposed as specified in a prior deferred sanction agreement.
-Informal disposition is not required, and in cases that cannot be resolved informally, a fact-finding hearing is held.
+In cases where an Administrative Resolution cannot be agreed upon, the student has the right to appeal the outcome to the Director of the Office of Student Rights and Responsibilities or the right to request a formal fact-finding hearing if the sanctions in the Administrative Resolution meeting's outcome are suspension/dismissal.

 Formal Fact Finding Hearing